NORTH KOREA, THE GREAT ILLUSION

-In 2011, the sudden death of Kim Jung Il brought to power his Western educated son and basket-ball fan Kim Jun-un, 30.
+In 2011, the sudden death of Kim Jung Il brought to power his Western educated son and basket-ball fan, Kim Jun-un, 30.
 But very quickly any hope of liberalization raised by the new leadership faded in front of the dictatorial logic of the first communist dynasty in History.

-This is the testimony of a journalist invited in 2014 in North Korea to film whatever the regime wanted to promote.
+This is the testimony of a journalist invited in North Korea to film whatever the regime wanted to promote.
 He did come back with loads of official images but couldn’t help put them in perspective with accounts of North Korean refugees, shedding a blinding light on the ghastly reality of their country.